anandrajsingh/anandrajsingh.github.io/_posts/2024-7-9-Kubernetes.md

-KUBERNETES
+**KUBERNETES**

+Kubernetes is a platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+It has a large, rapidly growing ecosystem.
+It helps in management, deployement and scaling of containerized applications.

-Although we can manually maintain a couple of containers or write scripts to manage the lifecycle of dozens of containers, orchestrators make things much easier for users especially when it comes to managing hundreds or thousands of containers running on a global infrastructure.
+We can manually maintain a couple of containers or write scripts to manage the lifecycle of dozens of containers, orchestrators make things much easier for users especially when it comes to managing hundreds or thousands of containers running on a global infrastructure.

 Most container orchestrators can:
     ▪ Group hosts together while creating a cluster, in order to leverage the benefits of dictributed systems.
     ▪ Schedule containers to run on hosts in the cluster based on resources availability.